pypr/automan/README.rst

 Features
 --------

-For a set of numerical simulations with a Python script one can:
+It is designed to automate the drudge work of managing many numerical simulations.
+As an automation framework it does the following:

+- helps you organize your simulations.
+- helps you orchestrate running simulations and then post-processing the results from these.
+- helps you reuse code for the post processing of your simulation data.
-- run all simulations and produce all figures with one command.
+- execute all your simulations and post-processing with one command.
-- distribute the simulations on a collection of idle computers.
+- optionally distribute your simulations among other computers on your network.

+This greatly facilitates reproducibility.
+Automan is written in pure Python and is easy to install.

 Installation
 -------------